 Named for Samford University’s first Rhodes Scholar in 1910, applicants considered for this scholarship display a high level of academic achievement.
 Recipients of the Crosland Scholarship are among an elite group of students chosen for their outstanding scholarly achievements, their character, commitment to others and to the common good.

 The average award for a Crosland Scholar is $15,000 and can be combined with other scholarships at Samford including the Davis and Sherman Oak.
 However, this scholarship cannot be combined with the Marion Scholarship.
-Competitive applicants for this scholarship will have an ACT of 26 or higher (SAT of 1240 or higher) and 3.5 minimum GPA.
+Competitive freshmen applicants for this scholarship will have an ACT of 26 or higher (SAT of 1240 or higher) and 3.5 minimum GPA.
 Freshmen applying without a test score will be considered for the Crosland Scholarship using a recalculated, weighted GPA on a 4.0 scale.
 Competitive transfer applicants have a minimum college GPA of 3.5 and have earned at least 24 credits of undergraduate coursework.
 No additional application required.
 Crosland Scholarship recipients are expected to maintain minimum 3.0 GPA on all Samford University course work and uphold Samford’s code of values.

 Major Harwell G. Davis was Samford University’s 15th President and one of its most transformational leaders.
 Best known for his efforts in guiding then Howard College to its current location in Homewood, AL in 1957, Major Davis embodied the strength, care for others and love of God that Samford University is known for.
 Davis Scholarship recipients are students who have demonstrated outstanding community engagement and service to others throughout their high school years.